afodunrinbikunmi-data/afodunrinbikunmi-data/README.md

-# Hi, I'm Akinkunmi 👋
+# Hi, I'm Afodunrinbi Samad Akinkunmi 👋

 📊 I'm a Data Analyst passionate about turning data into insights